 What should I do if I think I have bedbugs?

 If you suspect you may have bedbugs, contact the Housing Office immediately.
 We will work with you to have your room inspected and treated as soon as possible.
 The sooner the problem gets treated, the easier it will be to prevent it from spreading to other suites.

 Deposits May 3, 2010Posted by UWinnipeg Campus Living in housing, rates and fees.

-Tags: damage deposit, housing, refund, residence, security deposit, university, uwinnipeg, winnipeg
+Tags: damage deposit, deposit, housing, refund, residence, security deposit, university, uwinnipeg, winnipeg

 Please refer to Part 1 (Administrative Policies) of the Contract for the most up-to-date Deposit policies.